lwr27/lab/README.md

 ## What it does

-Deploys a web app to AKS.
-Push a change to main, GitHub Actions picks it up, builds a Docker image, pushes it to ACR and deploys it to Kubernetes.
-Health check runs after to make sure everything came up okay.
+Deploys a web app through a full staging and production pipeline.
+Push a change to main, GitHub Actions builds a Docker image, deploys to staging automatically, runs a health check, then waits for manual approval before deploying to production.

+## Pipeline flow

+Push to main → Build image → push to ACR → Deploy to staging → health check → Manual approval → Deploy to production → health check → Live

 ## Files